takumib/cpsc210-labs/labs/lab7/lab7.md

 As always, if you're hazy on the mathematical notion of a matrix, go ahead and read up on them [here]().

-## Tasks: implement 3x3 matrix operations
+## Task: implement 3x3 matrix operations

 We'll represent our matrices with 3x3, 2d arrays of type `double`.
 Here are signatures for *some* the operations you're expected to implement; the rest are defined in